cknightdevelopment/cknightdevelopment.github.io/_posts/2016-04-25-jekyll-on-windows.markdown

 tags: [Jekyll, GitHub Pages]
 ---

-Jekyll with GitHub Pages is an awesome way to create, manage, and host your blog, project, or organization page.
-This blog is built using this combination of technologies, and it has been a greate to work with.
+Jekyll with GitHub Pages is an awesome way to create, manage, and host your blog or project/organization site.
+Knight Codes is built using these technologies and they have proven to be fantastic to work with.

 ### Overview